 - Ends with: Fetch data for everything that ends with the text snippet.

 - Ends not with: Fetch data for everything that does not end with the text snippet.

 After selecting the operator, you want to use, add the values you want to filter on in the input field.

 If you accidentally clicked the wrong filter value, click on the small x inside the filter value to remove it from the filter.

 To remove a filter entirely, hover over it, and a trashcan icon will appear to the right of it.
 Click that icon to remove the filter from the widget.

 Report template filters

-When using report templates, you might notice there are some filters that can only be setup on report template level and some that can only be setup in the report.
-The reason for this is that for example the campaigns that can be filtered on need to be fetched from the data provider.
+When using report templates, you might notice there are some filters that can only be set up on the report template level and some that can only be set up in the report.
+The reason for this is that, for example, the campaigns that can be filtered on the need to be fetched from the data provider.
 We only know which are available after you select a data source for your widget, which is done in the reports separately.